sjdirect/abot/README.md

 The following are explanations of each interface that PoliteWebCrawler relies on to do the real work.

 ######ICrawlDecisionMaker
-The delegate shortcuts are great to add a small amount of logic but if you are doing anything more heavy you will want to pass in your custom implementation of ICrawlDecisionMaker.
+The callback/delegate shortcuts are great to add a small amount of logic but if you are doing anything more heavy you will want to pass in your custom implementation of ICrawlDecisionMaker.
 The crawler calls this implementation to see whether a page should be crawled, whether the page's content should be downloaded and whether a crawled page's links should be crawled.

 [CrawlDecisionMaker.cs](https://github.com/sjdirect/abot/blob/master/Abot/Core/CrawlDecisionMaker.cs) is the default ICrawlDecisionMaker used by Abot.
 This class takes care of common checks like making sure the config value MaxPagesToCrawl is not exceeded.
 Most users will only need to create a class that extends CrawlDecision maker and just add their custom logic.
 However, you are completely free to create a class that implements ICrawlDecisionMaker and pass it into PoliteWebCrawlers constructor.